MCDevKit/cmcc-docs/json-templating-engine/array-functions/filter.md

 ## Arguments

  - array: Source array
- - predicate: Lambda, that should return whether an element should remain
+ - predicate(element, index): Lambda, that should return whether an element should remain

 ## Example